This year, Zikaron BaSalon will take place over video meetings, each consisting of up to 40 participants ideally.

-You choose if to host your own event or to participate in a pre-planned event.
+You can choose if you want to host your own Zoom meeting or join another person's.

 The event consists of three parts: testimony, expression and an open discussion.

 As long as we have Holocaust survivors who want to contribute, we want to hear about their experiences.
-Therefore, we encourage hosts to invite survivors so they can tell their story in your home.
-We encourage guests to invite Holocaust survivors they are connected to, to tell their stories in your homes.
-For some it may be the first time they share their story.
+Therefore, we encourage hosts to invite survivors so they can tell their story via Zoom.
+This year the most important commitment is to protect the safety of the Holocaust survivors, since they are the most vulnerable, thus, Zikaron BaSalon is going to proceed without live testimonials from our survivors.

-Because the generation of survivors is fading, we offer the use of recorded or written testimony or second-generation survivor experiences as well as other experts and academics to lecture in your living room and have direct face-to-face conversations.
+Because the generation of survivors is fading, we offer the use of recorded or written testimony or second-generation survivor experiences as well as other experts and academics to lecture in your event

 Zikaron Basalon meets many different needs of diverse audiences.